Roommate arrested in 15-year-old cold case murder of Anita Knutson - NewsBreak

 “It was a relief,” Police Chief John Klug said of the arrest, “But there’s still a lot of work to do.”

 Rice, Anita’s roommate at the time she was killed, is charged with murder and is being held at the Ward County Jail.
-She was working at Minot Air Force Base as a civilian employee at the time of her arrest, Klug said.‘Little Miss Nobody’ identified as Sharon Lee Gallegos 62 years after her death
+She was working at Minot Air Force Base as a civilian employee at the time of her arrest, Klug said.‘Boy in a bundle’: Cold case from 1963 solved

 Anita Knutson was 18 years old when she was found murdered at her Minot home on June 4, 2007.
 Her father called police when he hadn’t heard from her in a couple of days, which was unusual for them.